aurora-is-near/intents-swap-widget/docs/configuration.md

 ### `slippageTolerance`

-The slippage tolerance for a swap.
-This value is defined in basis points (1/100th of a percent), for example, 100 for 1% slippage.
+The slippage tolerance for a transfer.

+This value is defined in basis points (1/100th of a percent).
+For example, 100 for 1% slippage, or 50 for 0.5% slippage.

 ### `enableAutoTokensSwitching`